High-fidelity state transfer via quantum walks from delocalized states: CTQW on the cycle graph

-ranging from $\mathcal{F}=0$, which indicates lack of similarity between $|\Psi_t\rangle$ and $|\Psi_0\rangle$, up to $\mathcal{F}=1$, when they match perfectly.
-This evaluates the transfer of the initial state whenever $a\neq b$, as well as the periodicity for $a=b$.
-Observe that if the distribution $f(k)$ were a delta function $\delta(k)$ we would recover the Eq.~(\ref{Prob_b}) as expected.
+ranging from $\mathcal{F}=0$ for two orthogonal states until $\mathcal{F}=1$, for two identical states up to an overall phase factor.
+Observe that if the distribution $f(j)$ were a delta function $\delta(j)$ we would recover Eq.~(\ref{Prob_b}) as expected.